belozierov/SwiftCoroutine/README.md

 }
 ```

-Here's how we can conform `NSManagedObjectContext` to `CoroutineScheduler`.
+Here's how we can conform `NSManagedObjectContext` to `CoroutineScheduler` for launching coroutines on it.

 ```swift
 extension NSManagedObjectContext: CoroutineScheduler {